top of page

 Don't say: "Do you want pest guards?" (sounds optional)

 Do say: "Part of our quality installation includes pest protection.
 We won't leave your system vulnerable to fire hazards or warranty violations from birds and rodents."
+Frame it as risk mitigation, not an upsell.
+Because that's what it is.

 Show them the photos (we've all got them).
 Show them the repair invoices.
 Most customers don't need convincing after that.